olejardamir/macheteOrder/readme.md

 CORS plugin for Chrome

 # General Overview of the Database Tables
-No extra data or columns, other than what was necessary to complete the task was entered.
+No extra data or columns were entered.
 All tables are in NF1 given the simplicity of a task that we are performing.
 Furthermore, there is no need for any further normalization since it would simply complicate the queries and slow-down the processing as well as the production.

 There are 3 tables.
 One table represents the scraped data, other represents the actions the user performed, and third table represents the saved favourite films that user chose from the UI.